Feds: Minnesota food scheme stole $250M; 47 people charged

 Many of the companies that claimed to be serving food were sponsored by a nonprofit called Feeding Our Future, which submitted the companies’ claims for reimbursement.
 Feeding Our Future’s founder and executive director, Aimee Bock, was among those indicted, and authorities say she and others in her organization submitted the fraudulent claims for reimbursement and received kickbacks.

-Bock’s attorney, Kenneth Udoibok, said he wouldn’t comment until he’s had a chance to see the indictment, but that the indictment “doesn’t indicate guilt or innocence.”
+Bock’s attorney, Kenneth Udoibok, said the indictment “doesn’t indicate guilt or innocence.”
+He said he wouldn’t comment further until seeing the indictment.

-In an interview in January after law enforcement searched her home and offices, among other sites, Bock denied stealing money and said she never saw evidence of fraud.
+In interviews after law enforcement searched multiple sites in January, including Bock’s home and offices, Bock denied stealing money and said she never saw evidence of fraud.

 Earlier this year, the U.S. Department of Justice made prosecuting pandemic-related fraud a priority.
 The department has already taken enforcement actions related to more than $8 billion in suspected pandemic fraud, including bringing charges in more than 1,000 criminal cases involving losses in excess of $1.1 billion.

+Federal officials repeatedly described the alleged fraud as “brazen,” and decried that it involved a program intended to feed children who needed help during the pandemic.
+Michael Paul, special agent in charge of the Minneapolis FBI office, called it “an astonishing display of deceit.”

+Luger said the government was billed for more than 125 million fake meals, with some defendants making up names for children by using an online random name generator.
+He displayed one form for reimbursement that claimed a site served exactly 2,500 meals each day Monday through Friday — with no children ever getting sick or otherwise missing from the program.

 The defendants in Minnesota face multiple counts, including conspiracy, wire fraud, money laundering and bribery.
+Luger said some of them were arrested Tuesday morning.

 According to court documents, the alleged scheme targeted the USDA’s federal child nutrition programs, which provide food to low-income children and adults.
 In Minnesota, the funds are administered by the state Department of Education, and meals have historically been provided to kids through educational programs, such as schools or day care centers.